 Mont Brouillard The summit is named after the French for ‘mountain of mist’.
 It was first climbed in 1906 by Karl Blodig, Oscar Eckensteinand and Alexis Brocherel.
 The peak is located on the Italian side of Mont Blanc and forms one of the many steep and rocky ridges that lead to the summit.
-The climbing routes on the Courmayeur side of Mont Blanc are far more technical than on the Chamonix s Read more Tour du Mont Blanc - Budget Trek
+The climbing routes on the Courmayeur side of Mont Blanc are far more technical than on the Chamonix side.
+Mont Brouil Read more Tour du Mont Blanc - Budget Trek

 Chamonix Valley Just an hour from Geneva Airport, the Chamonix Valley is easily accessible and has a large number of good hotels and restaurants located throughout the 15km long valley stretching from Les Houches to Argentiere.
 There ar Read more Tour du Mont Blanc - Budget Trek